-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred a net loss of \$3,945,843 during the year ended August 31, 2022, and that there exists an uncertainty as to the Company's ability to raise additional funds on favourable terms.
-As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to note 1 in the consolidated financial statements, which indicates that the Company incurred a net loss of \$3,317,059 during the year ended August 31, 2023, and that there exists an uncertainty as to the Company's ability to raise additional funds on acceptable terms.
+These events or conditions, along with other matters as set forth in note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.